adarshravindran/adarshravindran/README.md

 Hi, I’m Adarsh Ravindran.

-I have worked as a Business Analyst over two years, with Masters in Applied Mathematics and Bachelors in Chemical Engineering.
+I have worked as a Business Analyst over two years.
+Later pursued my Masters in Applied Mathematics (UHH, Germany) with a Bachelor in Chemical Engineering (NITH, India).

+My masters thesis focused on nonlinear time series analysis.
 I'm interested in working on machine learning models in nonlinear forecasting.

 You can contact me at adarshravindran29@gmail.com